bmddota/barebones/README.md

 Barebones currently provides limited examples for performing different tasks, and limited examples for unit/ability/item creation.
 Barebones divides scripts up into several sections: Core Files, Libraries, Examples and Internals.

+## Installation
+Barebones can be installed by downloading this git repository and ensuring that you merge the "content" and "game" folder from this repo with your own "content" and "game" folders.
+These should be located in your "<SteamLibraryDirectory>\SteamApps\common\dota 2 beta\" folder.  *Be sure you don't use the "dota_ugc" folder!*

 ##Core Files
 Core Files are the primary files which you should modify in order to get your basic game mode up and running.
 There are 4 major files: